guillermo-lahuerta/Sentiment-analysis/README.md

 ## About this app

-This [web app](http://ec2-35-181-53-166.eu-west-3.compute.amazonaws.com:8082/) allows you to classify movie reviews.
+This dash application allows you to classify movie reviews.
 By means of embeddings, it also allows you to visualise how the different words cluster with each other.

 ![screenshot](img/screenshot_app.png)
 ![screenshot](img/embedding.gif)